FALL 2019 REGISTRATION IS NOW OPEN!

-Our second 6-week session begins on October 31st/November 2nd in Pinon Hills.
+Our first 6-week session begins on in September in Pinon Hills.
 We have individual classes, and one-day or two-day drop off options developed to fit your busy schedule.
 More information and registration can be found at the links below, or you can message us directly via our Contact page or through our Facebook page.
 Some classes are almost full so don’t wait too much longer to sign up your Curious Kids!

 Whatever you do, stay curious!!

 Our Curious Kids classes are open to ALL K-12 students – public school, independent homeschool, homeschool charter schools, and private schools.
 We are currently vendors for the following charter schools and we are open to adding additional charters to our list if requested.

 Current List: Compass, Epic, Excel, Gorman, iLead, Inspire, Sage Oak, Sky Mountain, Summit, and Valiant.